piyushpatel2005/learn-sails.js/README.md

 `http://localhost:1337/video/find`

 - Sails.js takes care of creating unique id for various types of Databases.
 It also adds createdAt and updatedAt fields.

+Working with $http service of AngularJS is fine, but Sails provides even more real-time service socket.io.
+This updates the page even when some other user adds a videos.
+It is like a subscription to the page that will be updated real-time.

+When we use `return` in the callback stack, it returns the control back to the Sails.js.
+Socket.io provides similar functions like get, post, put, delete.
+However, it takes callback function.